The throttle position sensor (TPS) can be easily tested using only a multimeter and in this article, I'll show you how.

 The throttle position sensor's job is to measure the angle of the throttle.
 So here, in a nutshell, is how the throttle position sensor works when you crank and start your 5.2L, 5.9L Dodge:

-3. Once you throw your Dodge vehicle in drive and accelerate the car, the throttle opens and the throttle position sensor immediately sends this change of the throttle angle as an INCREASING voltage signal to the PCM.
+- The throttle position sensor immediately sends this change of the throttle angle as an increasing voltage signal to the PCM.

-4. With this increasing voltage signal, the PCM knows it's time to inject more fuel, advance ignition timing, and a host of other things it has to do to keep your 5.2L, 5.9L Dodge running optimally.
+- With this increasing voltage signal, the PCM knows it's time to inject more fuel, advance ignition timing, and a host of other things it has to do to keep your V8 Dodge Ram pickup running optimally.

 Pretty easy stuff?
 The cool thing is that the tests to check out the TP sensor's performance are as easy too.
 Since testing the TPS simply involves making sure that the sensor is creating a throttle angle voltage signal (which can be verified with a multimeter in Volts DC mode).